Doing an MSc Thesis

 Type of Thesis

-In my experience, an MSc. thesis can be divided into five main types – all of which are related to the kind of ‘contribution‘ your thesis aims at:
+In my experience, an MSc. thesis can be divided into six main types – all of which are related to the kind of ‘contribution‘ your thesis aims at:

 1. Theoretical – a theoretical thesis addresses a problem entirely theoretical, i.e. makes a contribution which is an abstraction of the problem.
 This can take many forms; a mathematical model (but then I’m probably not the right supervisor); a computational or simulation model; a conceptual model or framework; or a systematic literature review.

-2. Design – a design thesis focuses on a deep analysis of a particular domain and problem and, through a thorough design process (typically with a deep involvement of users and stakeholder) come of with a system design.
-Here, focus is on your problem analysis and design skills, incl. user-centered design method, graphical user interface design, etc.
+2. Design – a design thesis focuses on a deep analysis of a particular domain and problem and, through a thorough design process (typically with a deep involvement of users and stakeholders) comes with a system design.
+Here, the focus is on your problem analysis and design skills, incl. user-centered design method, graphical user interface design, etc.

-3. Technology – a technology thesis focuses on the creation of a fundamental, general-purpose technology which can be used in several applications.
+3. Technology – a technology thesis focuses on the creation of a fundamental, general-purpose technology that can be used in several applications.
 This type of thesis appeals to most computer scientists and engineers and is one of the more typical ones I supervise.
-Here, focus is on your analytical and technical skills and you ability to create a novel and technically sound system design, and implement it.
-You should also evaluate your technology by creating (at least) two proff-of-concepts that demonstrate the generalizability of your solution.
-Examples include a programming framework for collection of activity data from wearable devices using a web-API and a software package for building cognitive tests for study apps on Android and iOS
+Here, the focus is on your analytical and technical skills and your ability to create a novel and technically sound system design and implement it.
+You should also evaluate your technology by creating (at least) two proof-of-concepts that demonstrate the generalizability of your solution.
+Examples include a programming framework for the collection of activity data from wearable devices using a web API and a software package for building cognitive tests for study apps on Android and iOS

-4. Application – in this type of thesis, you build an application, ie. a hardware / software system that ‘solves’ a problem.
+4. Application – in this type of thesis, you build an application, ie. a hardware/software system that ‘solves’ a problem.
 Like the technology thesis, this type of thesis also appeals to most computer scientists and engineers.
-Again, focus is on your analytical and technical skills and you ability to create a novel and technically sound system design, and implement a proof-of-concept of it.
-But in this type of thesis, focus is on creating an application which solves a real-world problem for real users/patients and hence involves user-centered analysis, design, and evaluation activities.
-Examples include designing a personal health technology for behaviour change in alcohol misuse or automatic fall detection using phone sensors.
+Again, the focus is on your analytical and technical skills and your ability to create a novel and technically sound system design and implement a proof-of-concept of it.
+But in this type of thesis, the focus is on creating an application that solves a real-world problem for real users/patients and hence involves user-centered analysis, design, and evaluation activities.
+Examples include designing a personal health technology for behavior change in alcohol misuse or automatic fall detection using phone sensors.

-5. Study – in this type of thesis you take an existing technology (which you did not design yourself) and makes a thorough evaluation of it.
-Study theses falls normally into two broad categories; (i) technical study and (ii) user study – but when working in health technology, a third type exist; (iii) clinical study.
+5. Study – in this type of thesis you take an existing technology (which you did not design yourself) and make a thorough evaluation of it.
+Study theses fall normally into two broad categories; (i) technical study and (ii) user study – but when working in health technology, a third type exists; (iii) clinical study.
 In a technical study, you evaluate a system’s functional and non-functional software architecture qualities (e.g. scalability, security, etc.).
-In a user-study, you run a detailed usability study of the technology.
-In a clinical study, you run a study with patients to assess the feasibility of the system for clinical use (note that providing real-world clinical evidence will almost always be outside the scope of a MSc. thesis – this often require a PhD project).
+In a user study, you run a detailed usability study of the technology.
+In a clinical study, you run a study with patients to assess the feasibility of the system for clinical use (note that providing real-world clinical evidence will almost always be outside the scope of an MSc. thesis – this often requires a PhD project).

 6. Dataset – this is a sub-type of the “Study” type of thesis where the purpose is to collect, structure, and make available a dataset.
-In this type of thesis, focus is on (i) creating a well-design data collection protocol, (ii) recruit a set study subjects, (iii) execute the study collecting the data, (iv) clean, structure, pre-process and document the data collected, and (v) make the dataset available (e.g., at DTU Data).
+In this type of thesis, the focus is on (i) creating a well-design data collection protocol, (ii) recruiting a set of study subjects, (iii) executing the study collecting the data, (iv) cleaning, structuring, pre-processing, and documenting the data collected, and (v) make the dataset available (e.g., at DTU Data).

-It is of crucial importance that you up front (in your PDR) decide which type of thesis you’re aiming at.
-I cannot emphasise this enough; I’ve seen a number of students struggling because they didn’t decide what they wanted to do with respect to the type of thesis, i.e. what the main contribution (aka ‘story’) of their thesis was.
-It is also important that you tell you supervisor what kind of thesis you’re doing – the choice of external examiner (Danish: ‘censor’) highly depends on this, and you don’t want your thesis being examined by the wrong type of examiner…!
+It is of crucial importance that you upfront (in your PDR) decide which type of thesis you’re aiming at.
+I cannot emphasize this enough; I’ve seen a number of students struggling because they didn’t decide what they wanted to do with respect to the type of thesis, i.e. what the main contribution (aka ‘story’) of their thesis was.
+It is also important that you tell your supervisor what kind of thesis you’re doing – the choice of external examiner (Danish: ‘censor’) highly depends on this, and you don’t want your thesis being examined by the wrong type of examiner…!

-Having said that; most theses contains elements of several types; it is hard to build a system without doing a design, and its a strong addition to a system thesis to also do an evaluation / study.
-However, the important part is here; what is your main problem statement and contribution.
+Having said that; most theses contain elements of several types; it is hard to build a system without doing a design, and it is a strong addition to a system thesis to also do an evaluation or study.
+However, the important part is here; what is your main problem statement and contribution?

 Theoretical

-At the time of writing, I really don’t have a good example of a theoretical MSc. thesis.
+At the time of writing, I don’t have a good example of a theoretical MSc. thesis.

 Design